microsoft/MixedReality-Sharing/libs/Matchmaking/docs/index.md

 `IDiscoveryAgent.Dispose()` stops advertising resources and terminates any active subscriptions.

+See the [P2PChat demo](../examples/P2PChat/P2PChat.cs) for a usage example.

 ## Peer-to-peer discovery agent

 The discovery API is generic and can be implemented on top of a variety of protocols/network transports.
 The Matchmaking library contains a simple implementation, useful for prototypes/demos where all the participant devices are joined to the same local network or multicast group.